rmetzler/bliki/wiki/dev/why-scm.md

 your broken code and working code, which helps narrow down whatever problem you've created for yourself.

-(Aside: if you're in a shop that "doesn't use source control", and for whatever insane reason you haven't already run screaming, this safety net is a good reason to use source control independently of the organization as a whole.
-Go on, it's easy; modern DSCM tools like Mercurial or Git make importing "external" trees pretty straightforward.
+(Aside: if you're in a shop that “doesn't use source control,” and for whatever insane reason you haven't already run screaming, this safety net is a good reason to use source control independently of the organization as a whole.
+Go on, it's easy; modern DSCM tools like Mercurial or Git make importing “external” trees pretty straightforward.
 Your future self thanks you.)

 ## Historical record